GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The programs we use to conjure processes are like a sorcerer's spells.
-They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
+> ### First, my wife, my colleagues, and my editors find me to err far more often in optimism than in pessimism.
+I am, after all, a programmer by background, and optimism is an occupational disease of our craft.
 >
-> ~ *Hal Abelson*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts